fgilio/simple-laravel-tags/README.md

 $tag->swapOrder($anotherTag);
 ```

-Spatie is a webdesign agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Requirements

 This package requires Laravel 5.5 or higher, PHP 7.0 or higher and a database that supports `json` fields such as MySQL 5.7 or higher.